ercbk/nested-cross-validation-comparison/README.md

 2021, but the scripts haven’t been re-ran to make sure everything still works.

-Nested cross-validation has become a recommended technique for situations in which the size of our dataset is insufficient to simultaneously handle hyperparameter tuning and algorithm comparison.
+Nested cross-validation (or double cross-validaation) has become a recommended technique for situations in which the size of our dataset is insufficient to simultaneously handle hyperparameter tuning and algorithm comparison.
 Using standard methods such as k-fold cross-validation in these cases may result in substantial increases in optimization bias where the more models that are trained on a fold means there’s a greater opportunity for a model to achieve a low score by chance.
 Nested cross-validation has been shown to produce less biased, out-of-sample error estimates even using datasets with only hundreds of rows and therefore gives a better estimation of generalized performance.
 The primary issue with this technique is that it is usually computationally expensive with potentially tens of 1000s of models being trained during the process.

 While researching this technique, I found two slightly different variations of performing nested cross-validation — one authored by [Sabastian Raschka](https://github.com/rasbt/stat479-machine-learning-fs19/blob/master/11_eval4-algo/code/11-eval4-algo__nested-cv_verbose1.ipynb) and the other by [Max Kuhn and Kjell Johnson](https://tidymodels.github.io/rsample/articles/Applications/Nested_Resampling.html).